-If you are in the process of developing an innovative medical device, CDRH offers the following two meeting options to answer questions you may have about the marketing of your specific device:
+If you are in the process of developing an innovative medical device, CDRH offers the following two meeting options, as part of FDA's Q-Submission Program, to answer questions you may have about the marketing of your specific device:

-- Informational Meeting - You may request a meeting to share information with the FDA, to provide an overview of ongoing device development or help familiarize the review team with new devices that have significant differences in technology from currently available devices.
+- Informational Meeting - You may request a meeting to share information with the FDA and to provide an overview of ongoing device development or help familiarize the review team with new devices that have significant differences in technology from currently available devices.

 - Pre-Submission Program - You may request formal feedback from the FDA.
 The feedback may be provided through a face-to-face meeting, teleconference with feedback documented in meeting minutes, or in a written response.
 A Pre-Submission is appropriate when the FDA's feedback on specific questions is necessary to guide product development and/or application preparation.